aayushbatwara/blackjack/README.md

     2. However, if the player has already gone bust then the dealer does not need to draw any more cards, even if the score is less than 17.
     3. If there is a draw then no money is exchanged.
 5. The user’s chip count is updated, and if there is a sufficient balance then the new round can begin.
 If not, then it is game over for this user.

-### Compilation and Execution Instructions
-1. Download the files from the github repository
-2. Launch terminal and change the directory of the terminal to corresponding folder containing all the game files
-3. Put terminal on full screen
-4. Enter the command 'make main' followed by './main'
-5. Follow the prompts on screen to play the game.

-Note: Do not enter any invalid inputs or the program will not run as expected

 #### References
 https://www.contrib.andrew.cmu.edu/~gc00/reviews/pokerrules